mrange/FsNICC/README.md

 ### A sense of failure in abstraction

-While I got the parser working in the end I felt I haven't found the right abstractions.
+While I got the parser working in the end I feel that I haven't found the right abstractions.
 My main problem was that while parsing the polygons they are each prefixed with a value that either says that following bytes are a polygon or the frame is complete and even if we should jump to the next 64KiB page in the file.

 I suppose the reason for the 64KiB pages in the file is because of the original demo streaming from disk.
 I think it uses two 64KiB buffers.
 One buffer is being rendered and the other is being populated from disk.
 When the demo reaches flip page command it renders the other buffer and the first buffer is populated from disk.